MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/7-msgraph-schemaextensions.md

 In the team bonding app scenario, you want to store the employees' public LinkedIn profile URL, Skype ID, and Xbox gamertag in their user profiles.

-Here, you'll learn how to use the schema extensions to store the three pieces of user data about the employees.
+Here, you'll learn how to use schema extensions to store the three pieces of user data about the employees.

 ## Schema extensions